-Our three-times daily train runs direct from London to Amsterdam via Rotterdam.
-It takes just 3hrs 52 mins to get to Amsterdam Centraal, and only 3hrs 13 min to get to Rotterdam Centraal.
+Our daily trains run direct from London to Amsterdam via Rotterdam.
+It takes just 3 hours 52 minutes to get to Amsterdam Centraal, and only 3 hours 13 minutes to get to Rotterdam Centraal.

-The train goes direct from city centre to city centre.
-There’s no hidden charges for luggage or limits on liquids, and with a Eurostar journey from London to Amsterdam emitting 80% less greenhouse gas emissions (per passenger) than the equivalent short-haul flight*, there's never been a better time to take the train.
+Trains go direct from city centre to city centre.
+There’s no hidden charges for luggage or limits on liquids, and with a Eurostar journey from London to Amsterdam emitting 80% less CO2 emissions* (per passenger) than the equivalent short-haul flight, there's never been a better time to take the train.

-On the return journey, you’ll need to take a Thalys train from Amsterdam Centraal or Rotterdam Centraal to Brussels-Midi/Zuid.
-On arrival at Brussels Midi/Zuid, you’ll need to go through security and have your passport checked before you hop on a Eurostar train back to St Pancras International.
+If our direct train times don’t suit you on the way home, you can take a Thalys train from Amsterdam Centraal or Rotterdam Centraal to Brussels-Midi/Zuid.
+When your train arrives in Brussels, you’ll need to go through security and have your passport checked before you hop on a Eurostar train back to St Pancras International.

 With its canals, cobblestone quays, buzzing art scene and kamikaze cyclists, Amsterdam is the perfect city for a weekend of culture, festivals and of course beer.